 3. Secure financing.

 Having done your market research and created a business plan, you should know exactly how much money you need to get your business up and running.
-Now it's time to go out and get your money.
+Now it's time to find a financial backer.

 There are a variety of ways to fund your business.
 You can borrow money from friends or family and offer to pay them interest, you can secure a small business loan from a bank or qualified lender, you can sell equity in your company, or you can apply for local and State small business grants.